 The content of this core course is shaped by the following questions:

 - How is the “urban” a distinctive mode of life?
 And why is the urban mode of life becoming more and more prevalent?

 - What are the emerging developmental models of urbanization and how are these models, in turn, effecting transitional shifts/changes (positively and negatively) to urbanism in our contemporary time?

 - How are interconnectivities between cities implicating the field (and practice) of planning — locally and globally?

 Upon successful completion of this core course, students should be able to:

 - Understand the interplay between globalization and urbanization, and apply this knowledge towards analyzing the implications for society and the planning profession.

 - Evaluate notions of urbanism and approaches to planning practice, with emphasis on cities across multiple world regions.

-- C0-create original work in the form of a professional report that: (1) illuminates a key urban issue of global significance, and (2) presents novel case studies with substantive lessons and future directions for planning through an equity-centric lens, i.e. “best practices” [note: this term is used critically, given the biases and subjectivities in how ‘problems’ are seen and what ‘solutions’ might be considered relevant].
+- Co-create original work in the form of a professional report that: (1) illuminates a key urban issue of global significance, and (2) presents novel case studies with substantive lessons and future directions for planning through an equity-based lens — “best practices” [note: this term is used critically, given the biases and subjectivities in how ‘problems’ are seen and what ‘solutions’ might be considered relevant].

 - Cultivate awareness of the wider world and develop a sense of their future role as professional planners within this broader context.